algesten/dimpl/README.md

 - Not supported: PSK cipher suites.

 ### Certificate model
-You provide a certificate verifier via [`CertVerifier`].
-The crate verifies handshake signatures against the peer's certificate; PKI policy (chain, name, EKU, pinning) is enforced by your verifier.
+During the handshake the engine emits [`Output::PeerCert`] with the peer's leaf certificate (DER).
+The crate uses that certificate to verify DTLS handshake messages, but it does not perform any PKI validation.
+Your application is responsible for validating the peer certificate according to your policy (fingerprint, chain building, name/EKU checks, pinning, etc.).

 ### Sans‑IO integration model
 Drive the engine with three calls: